bdintelligence20/bcc/deployment-guide.md

    - Cloud Storage API
    - Cloud SQL Admin API

-## Step 3: Use Existing Cloud SQL Instance
+## Step 3: Use Existing Cloud SQL Instance and File Uploads

+### Database Configuration

 The project is already configured to use an existing Cloud SQL instance with the following details: